Find a bankruptcy attorney near Little Rock, Conway, Cabot, Bryant, and Fayetteville that you can trust. $0 Down, Get Your Fresh Start Today!

 One of the primary purposes of bankruptcy is to discharge certain debts to give an honest individual debtor a “fresh start.”
 The debtor has no liability for discharged debts.
 That simply means that once the bankruptcy court has granted a discharge of your debts, you are no longer responsible for paying them.
 In a chapter 7 case, however, a discharge is only available to individual debtors, not to partnerships or corporations.
 11 U.S.C. § 727(a)(1).
 Although an individual chapter 7 case usually results in a discharge of debts, the right to a discharge is not absolute, and some types of debts are not discharged.
 Moreover, a bankruptcy discharge does not extinguish a lien on property.

-Chapter 13 bankruptcy is also called a wage earner’s plan.
-It helps people with regular income to create a plan to repay all or part of their debts.
+Bottom line, Chapter 13 Bankruptcy helps people with regular income to create a plan to repay all or part of their debts.
 If you are reaffirming debt in a Chapter 7, then your payment in a Chapter 13 may not be more than a Chapter 7, in fact it may be less.

 This depends on several issues: